pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 ![image](https://user-images.githubusercontent.com/101316657/165224065-ece24371-af07-41c1-ac3e-8486a5e58aa1.png)

 **animation** - This can be enabled by setting the value of 'flag' field to yes and leaving it as blank to disable.
-Subtle animations like bounce, swing and slide can be set 'animationType'.
+Subtle animations like bounce, swing and slide can be set 'animationType' which will animate the banner to make it bounce, swing  or slide from top.

 ![image](https://user-images.githubusercontent.com/101316657/165224083-942505df-f1df-42f0-99db-4a66f6e5c442.png)